top of page

 They really want you back and will pull out all the stops.

 In case you hadn't realised this before, a narcissist has an impressive ability to 'shape shift' into someone they think is your ideal person.
-They did this when your relationship first started with fairly limited information, so just imagine how much better they can do this once they've spent a lot more time with you.
+They did this when your relationship first started with fairly limited information, so just imagine how well they can do this once they've spent a lot more time with you.

 But...things can go awry if you're not into it.
 It might be due to their subconscious abandonment fears, or the lack of control, or something else, but unrequited love can lead to some truly unhinged behaviour.